Cross-domain Denoising for Low-dose Multi-frame Spiral Computed Tomography: Proposed Method

 where $N_{0}$ and $N$ are the incident and received intensity, respectively.
 However, noise is inevitable due to the quantum effects of photons.
 According to \cite{whiting2006properties}, a measurement under clinical environment, denoted as $p_{n}$, can be approximated by:

 where $x \sim \mathcal{N} \left( 0,1 \right)$ is a unit Gaussian random variable.
 Similar to the light field camera \cite{ng2005light}, two extra variables further parameterize each measurement in the detector array to represent the spatial information of the ray, namely the ray distance $d$ to the isocenter and the ray angle $\alpha$ to the table.
 Hence, a complete ray representation is given as $p_{n} = P_{n}\left ( d,\alpha \right )$.
+Note that this process is general enough regardless of the source geometry (e.g., fan-beam or parallel-beam).

 Modern CT scanners usually operate in helical trajectories, which requires an additional step called rebinning to convert raw projections to pseudo-parallel geometry via the following slicing operation: